 We won’t disconnect and reconnect any major appliance or hardwire electrical wiring fixtures.

-Can you disassemble and reassemble my furniture?
+Can you disassemble and reassemble my couch?

 Yes, if it is simple (e.g., unscrew legs, remove the arms that are bolted on like IKEA).
 If the couch requires the removal of upholstery, etc., we cannot.
 But we can recommend a company who can do it and help coordinate.